 What makes this state and our country a leading economic power is our ideas-ideas nurtured by access to an outstanding system of public and private education.
 In a recent New York Times editorial, David Brooks reminded us of how our "ferocious belief that people have the power to transform their own lives" drives our unparalleled commitment to education, hard work, and economic freedom.
 Yet, in January 2006, the National Academy of Sciences issued an alarming report on the decline of the nation's math and science education.
 The National Academy concluded that America's competitiveness in the world required scientific and engineering prowess to create high-quality jobs for Americans and to respond to the nation's need for clean, affordable, and reliable energy.
 The report also called for an ambitious national program to retrain the current teacher corps and attract tens of thousands of new math and science teachers into the profession.

 So what can we as a state do to ensure that we can compete successfully in the 21st-century arena of science and technology?
 A number of initiatives are underway across Wisconsin to improve science, technology, engineering, and mathematics education at both the K-12 (Project Lead the Way, for example) and higher-education levels.
-These initiatives, as well as others that promote problem solving and creativity, will be the subject of a series of "Building STEAM" articles in Wisconsin People & Ideas over the course of the next year.
+These initiatives, as well as others that promote problem solving through the arts and creativity, will be the subject of a series of "Building STEAM" articles in Wisconsin People & Ideas over the course of the next year.
 In this issue you will read about STEPS (Science, Technology, and Engineering Preview Summer Camp) at the University of Wisconsin-Stout.
 The program encourages young women to enter technology and engineering fields, and the first program graduates, who are just now entering the workforce, prove that science education benefits the individual, the state, and the country.

 So please share your knowledge of exemplary STEAM programs and projects in your region.
 We look forward to sharing best practices for attracting students into these fields, for fostering professional development for educators, and for keeping graduates in Wisconsin to meet workforce needs.
 Together, we can make this state and country better by giving support to these programs.
 Here's to your undiminished health, wealth, and wisdom in the New Year.